stefanprodan/timoni/README.md

 > **Warning**
 >
 > Note that Timoni in under active development and is still in its infancy.
-> Its APIs and command-line interface may change in a backwards incompatible manner.
+> The APIs and command-line interface may change in a backwards incompatible manner.

 ## Get started